Think You Have HIV? Why Testing Too Early Can Backfire

 How Your Partner Can Help

-However, it does not mean that it dampers their sexual relationships, and they still carry on with their relationships during this period.
-What is essential during this period is to be aware and to talk about sexual health.
+However, it doesn’t mean that it hinders their sexual relationships, and they still go on with their relationships during this period.
+What is important is that they are aware and discuss the issue of sexual health.

-In the situation that a partner has tested positive for an STD during this period, it is essential that they seek medical attention and that the other is tested and treated as well.
-This will ensure that they are not reinfected and will protect their pregnancy in the future.
+In the situation where one of the partners has tested positive for an STD, it is essential that they seek medical attention and the other is tested and treated as well.
+This ensures that they are not reinfected and protects their pregnancy in the future.

-There are simple steps that have been recommended by healthcare providers for partners to take during this period.
-This includes abstinence, condoms, and tests to confirm results of infection.
+There are simple steps that have been recommended by healthcare providers for the partners to follow during this period.
+This includes abstinence, the use of condoms, and tests to confirm the results of the infection.

-However, it is essential that they avoid reinfection of STDs during this period because if they get infected again, it will be a waste of effort on their part.
-Once they have been treated and tested, they can go back to their normal lives.
+However, it is essential that they do not get reinfected with STDs during this period because if they get infected, it would be a waste of effort on their part.
+After they have been treated and tested, they are free to go back to their normal lives.

-There are some individuals who wish to have a certain level of privacy and, for this reason, have opted to purchase tools that can be used to monitor their sexual health during this period.
-This allows them to be empowered and make informed decisions to protect their babies and themselves.
+There are some people who would like to have some privacy and, due to this reason, have opted to buy tools that they can use in the process of keeping track of their sexual health during this period.
+This makes them empowered and ensures that they are able to make the necessary decisions in the process of protecting their babies and themselves.

-It is essential to understand and know that sexual health has a role to play in one's life, and it is not just about protecting the pregnancy from harm.
+It is essential to know and be aware that sexual health plays a role in one’s life and is not just about protecting the pregnancy from harm.

 Before You Panic, Here’s What Actually Protects Your Baby